conradorg/biological-age-regression/README.md

 - ML training with a Support Vector Regression model using sklearn
 - Experiment tracking: MLFlow (no model registry at the moment)
 - Workflow orchestration: using Apache Airflow
-- Model deployment: not deployed at the moment
+- Model deployment: basic webservice deployment
 - model monitoring: basic validation at the moment after training
 - black: code formatter is used
 - pre-commit hooks are used